What makes Ruby's blocks great

 • next returns from the block

 Quite consistent.
 But since we are talking about functions instead of statements (loop), return values are also involved.
 Allowing both break and next to provide a return value fits well in that model and is quite useful.
-The 3 keywords are return, but they have different targets.
+The 3 keywords are basically return, but they have different targets.

 More than just loops